-- 1.1 The report is being commissioned by the Board of Post Office following concerns over the level of claims and costs and other potential legal and financial exposure for Post Office in connection with the Initial Complaint Review and Mediation Scheme (the "Scheme"). - 1.2 We understand that the Scheme was set up in August last year with a view to bringing closure to the various allegations that had been brought about the Horizon system ("Horizon"); at that time the working assumption was that there were: - 1.2.1 No systemic problems with Horizon; - 1.2.2 the training and support for SPMRs with respect to Horizon could be improved upon in certain areas; - 1.3 It is intended that the report will be presented to the Board on 26 March 2014.
+- 1.1 The report is being commissioned by the Board of Post Office following concerns over the level of claims and costs and other potential legal and financial exposure for Post Office in connection with the Initial Complaint Review and Mediation Scheme (the "Scheme"). - 1.2 We understand that the Scheme was set up in August last year with a view to bringing closure to the various allegations that had been brought about the Horizon system ("DN insert footnote"); at that time the working assumption was that there were: - 1.2.1 No systemic problem with Horizon; - 1.2.2 the training and support for SPMRs with respect to Horizon was fundamentally sound but there were areas that could be improved upon; - 1.3 It is intended that the report will be presented to the Board on 26 March 2014.